Soltanmsb/Fake-mail/README.md

 # Fake-mail
 <hr>
 .
-All emails are available to the public for free 🎫
+All emails are available to the public for free 🎫<br>
 .
-These emails are disposable and have low security 🔐 .
-So don't use emails in important projects 💻
+These emails are disposable and have low security 🔐<br>
+.
+So don't use emails in important projects 💻<br>